 A Butterfly valve is a quarter-turn rotary motion valve, that is used to stop, regulate, and start the flow.
 Butterfly valves are a quick open type.
 A 90° rotation of the handle can completely close or open the valve.
-Normally, they are used in systems where positive shut-off is not required.
+Normally, they are used in systems where a positive shut-off is not required.
 In this article, you will learn about following types of Valve.

 Large Butterfly valves are usually equipped with gearbox type actuator, where the handwheel is connected to the stem via a gearbox.
 This will reduce the force but at the same time reduce the speed of the operation.
 This type of valve should be installed in the open position.
 If the valve is closed during installation, the rubber seat will wedge against the valve disc and make it difficult to open.